alyaazizzaman/Abbott-Hall/README.md

 # Abbott-Hall
-An Ava Brown Adventure
+A Eula Blue Adventure

-Dearest Ava,
+Dearest Eula,

 I am trapped!
 They took me in the dead of night and threw me in a four-horse carriage.
 They keep me here in a dank room with a chain around my ankle.